Running and Athletics

 "I run most days when not injured, ideally as part of a 7.20 am group run.
 The Hare & Hounds is my second home at Uni!
 It's an amazing group, with lots of socials and lots of great people.
 Running also helps with time management and keeps me motivated - sport is definitely a big part of my life."

 There are also plenty of public running events in Cambridge that students can join in.
-The closest 5k parkrun is Coldham's Common parkrun, and a couple of hundred people turn up there every week to run, walk or jog a friendly 5k first thing on a Saturday morning (register before you go to the first one).
+The closest 5k parkruns are Storeys Field parkrun and Coldham's Common parkrun - a couple of hundred people turn up there every week to run, walk or jog a friendly 5k first thing on a Saturday morning (register before you go to the first one).
 There are also local races such as the Cambridge Race for Life, the Town & Gown 10k, or the Cambridge Half Marathon - do ask other runners once you get here if you are looking for more events.